Best Served Cold

 A tabletop murder mystery, with a twist!
 Examine evidence, scrutinize suspects, and take up the scalpel to perform a forensic autopsy on a paper-craft cadaver.
 Bring all of your detective skills to bear as both the detective and the coroner.

 Body Of Evidence: Best Served Cold is a brand new tabletop murder mystery game with a grisly MPC twist: examine clue-laden evidence, scrutinize suspects, and perform a full forensic autopsy on a paper-craft cadaver to confront the culprit and crack the case!
 Containing everything you need to perform your investigation - and appropriately perforated for your forensic convenience! - with just this box and your wits, you’re ready to take the case.

-When an infamous Chef is found dead on the eve his restaurant’s grand reopening, Thornhill P.D. needs your help to rack the case!
+When an infamous Chef is found dead on the eve of his restaurant’s grand reopening, Thornhill P.D. needs your help to crack the case!
 Your story begins as all good mysteries do - with a question: What happened to Christain LeClair?

 Audience & Difficulty